winlinvip/tea/README.md

-# tc-ebpf-av
+# TEA

-TEA(TC eBPF for AV) is a set of network emulator tools for media system.
+TEA(TC eBPF for AV) is a network emulator and a set of tools for SRS and any media systems.

 ## Usage